Abishang21/Aircraft-Risks-Analysis/README.md

 Based on the insights above the leadership team should consider the following actions:

-1. Improve pilot training by using simulations to help them handle different weather conditions and reduce human errors.
-This will increase their awareness and preparedness for any situation.
+1. Train pilots better by using flight simulators to help them practice flying in different weather conditions and avoid mistakes.

-2. Encourage adoption of safer aircraft models, such as Abernathy and Robert John, in high-risk operations.
+2. Choose safer planes by using aircraft models with fewer accidents, like Abernathy and Robert John for high risk operations.

-3. Consider investing in aircraft models with lower accident rates and higher safety records, as identified in the bottom 10 list.
+3. Consider investing in aircraft models with lower accident rates and higher safety records  as identified in the bottom 10 list.

-4. Prioritize aircraft makes with a high percentage of uninjured passengers in accidents, indicating better safety features.

-5. Focus on improving safety measures particularly during the landing phase such as advanced landing assistance systems and pilot training programs.
+4. Pick planes with good safety features by using aircraft that protect passengers better in case of an accident.

+5. Improve landing  safety by adding better landing technology and giving pilots extra training to prevent landing accidents.

+6. Improve takeoff safety by upgrading aircraft systems and providing pilots with additional training to handle takeoff challenges.